Last updated by Nuala Williamson on 7th April 2026.

 Key dates for the FA Cup 2025/26

-The remaining schedule for the competition is as follows:
+The remaining dates for the competition are now clear:

 The enduring legacy of the FA Cup